 Links to the original journals are provided where available (note: for some reason I can’t get stanza breaks to always work in WordPress).
-Some of the poems here can be found in my books Reckless Constellations, The Magician’s Handbook, Necessary Myths or The Trouble with Rivers.
+Some of the poems here can be found in my books Muddy Dragon on the Road to Heaven, Reckless Constellations, The Magician’s Handbook, Necessary Myths, or The Trouble with Rivers.

 “He Knows What Makes Old Men Grumpy” in Superstition Review